gyttja/david.gyttja.com/content/post/2012-06-11-no-more-annoying-password-popups-for-cisco-vpn-on-osx-lion.md

 permalink: /2012/06/11/no-more-annoying-password-popups-for-cisco-vpn-on-osx-lion/
 title: No more annoying password popups for Cisco VPN on OSX Lion (and Mountain Lion)!
 url: /2012/06/11/no-more-annoying-password-popups-for-cisco-vpn-on-osx-lion/
+updated:
+  '2012-08-07': added the detailed steps, tested on OSX Mountain Lion (10.8)
 ---